vm/4500/3/README.txt

-The purpose of this project was to update the player implementation to reflect specification changes.
+The purpose of this project was to update the game implementation and to add a player-protocol specification.

-player.py: implementation of player according to the specification mandatory.patch: patch for game implementation in /2 to reference player in /3 bugs.patch: patch to fix a bug
-1.patch: patch to force players to pick up a stack if it is six cards deep instead of five 2.patch: patch to use 210 cards with face value between 1 and 210 3.patch: patch to deal players 9 cards instead of 10 4.patch: patch to increase minimum bull points from 2 to 3 5.patch: patch to implement player who places cards in increasing order of face value
+player-protocol.txt: communication protocol to interact with external players take5/player.py: implementation of player according to the specification take5/mandatory.patch: patch for game implementation in /2 to reference player in /3 take5/bugs.patch: patch to fix a bug take5/1.patch: patch to force players to pick up a stack if it is six cards deep instead of five take5/2.patch: patch to use 210 cards with face value between 1 and 210 take5/3.patch: patch to deal players 9 cards instead of 10 take5/4.patch: patch to increase minimum bull points from 2 to 3 take5/5.patch: patch to implement player who places cards in increasing order of face value

 justifications for multi-line patches: